mnoukhov/tf-slim-mnist/README.md

 # tf-slim-mnist
-MNIST tutorial with Tensorflow Slim (tf-slim)
+MNIST tutorial with Tensorflow Slim (tf.contrib.slim) a lightweight library over Tensorflow, you can read more about it [here](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim) and [here](https://github.com/tensorflow/models/blob/master/slim/slim_walkthrough.ipynb) is a good ipython notebook about it

 ## Setting up data
-run `convert_to_records.py` to create [train, validation, test].tfrecords files containing MNIST data by default (unless you specify `--directory`) they will be put into /tmp/data
+run `python datasets/download_and_convert_mnist.py` to create [train, validation, test].tfrecords files containing MNIST data by default (unless you specify `--directory`) they will be put into /tmp/data

 ## Running